base10/pomodori/doc/notes.md

 - While I was on my way up north for vacation, I started work on service objects
 - Created an aggregate argument handler

+## 2014-10-18

+- Picking up work on Issue 32 again, primarily as a way to get back into the swing of working on personal projects at home
+- Looking back at code I started a little ways back and not happy I didn't keep length vs. duration consistent throughout the application.